openphacts/ops-search/README.md

 ## Request and Response

-Send a GET request to `/search` with your query as the `q` parameter eg. `http://example.com/search?q=pfd`.
+Send a GET request to `/search/` with your query as the last part of the URL eg. `http://example.com/search/pfd`.
 Or POST a query to `/search` with the payload formatted as follows, here the query is for `pfd` with a maximum of 25 `hits` to be included in the response:

 ```json
 {